-Although it can be assumed that anybody who is interested in this booklet has a basic knowledge of the history and teachings of the Bahá'í Faith, these notes provide additional information on personalities, explain some terms and historic background, and elaborate on certain events.
+Although it can be assumed that anybody who is interested in this story has a basic knowledge of the history and teachings of the Bahá'í Faith, these notes provide additional information on personalities, explain some terms and historic background, and elaborate on certain events.

-1 Hede Schubert (1899-) met 'Abdu'l-Bahá in April 1913 at a Kinderfest in Esslingen.
-She celebrated her 100th birthday in October 1999.
-The magazine entitled The Bahá'is, published 1992 by the Office of Public Information of the Bahá'i International Community, shows Hede in a photograph on p.
-53. She is the tall girl at left with straight blond hair and wearing a dark dress.

-2 'Abdu'l-Bahá (1844-1921), eldest son of Bahá'u'lláh, was named the Centre of the Covenant in Bahá'u'llá's Will and Testament.
-He was frequently referred to as The Master.

-3 Bahá'u'lláh (1817-1892) was the Prophet Founder of the Bahá'i Faith.

-Non-governmental organizations that deal with global issues such as education, health, environment, human rights, and others.

-3 Shoghi Effendi (1897-1957).
-First grandson of 4Abdu'l-Bahá, appointed in 'Abdu'l-Bahá's Will and Testament as the Guardian of the Bahá'i Faith to guide its world-wide activities and to safeguard its unity.

-The author was befriended or collaborated with all German Bahá'is who are mentioned in this publication, except for Konsul Schwarz who was no longer alive at war's end, or Bahá'ís like Emil Jörn who lived in East Germany and remained isolated from the West after the war.

-7 Mírzá 'Alí Muhammad (1817-1850), Herald of Bahá'u'lláh.
+- 1 Hede Schubert (1899-2000) met 'Abdu'l-Bahá in April 1913 at a Kinderfest in Esslingen.
+She passed from this world on her 101st birthday in October 2000.
+The magazine entitled The Bahá'ís, published 1992 by the Office of Public Information of the Bahá'í International Community, shows Hede in a photograph on p.
+53. She is the tall girl at left with straight blond hair and wearing a dark dress. - 2 'Abdu'l-Bahá (1844-1921), eldest son of Bahá'u'lláh, was named the Centre of the Covenant in Bahá'u'llá's Will and Testament.
+He was frequently referred to as The Master. - 3 Bahá'u'lláh (1817-1892) was the Prophet Founder of the Bahá'í Faith. - 4 Non-governmental organizations that deal with global issues such as education, health, environment, human rights, and others. - 5 Shoghi Effendi (1897-1957).
+First grandson of 'Abdu'l-Bahá, appointed in 'Abdu'l-Bahá's Will and Testament as Guardian of the Bahá'í Faith to guide its world-wide activities and to safeguard its unity. - 6 The author was befriended or collaborated with all German Bahá'ís who are mentioned in this publication, except for Konsul Schwarz who was no longer alive at war's end, and Emil Jörn who lived in East Germany and remained isolated from the West. - Mírzá 'Alí Muhammad (1817-1850), Herald of Bahá'u'lláh.
 In 1844 He declared Himself to be the Báb (the Gate) to a new era.
 He foretold the advent of a new universal manifestation.
 He was incarcerated and on July 9, 1850 publicly put to death in Tabriz, Iran.
-His remains were eventually interred by 'Abdu'l-Bahá in a simple shrine he had built on Mt.
+His remains were eventually interred by 'Abdu'l-Bahá in a simple shrine He had built on Mt.
 Carmel (See also note 11).
-Today, the Shrine of the Báb is the focal point of the Bahá'í World Centre and its world-famous gardens.

-8 Ridván commemorates the 21st day of April 1863 when Bahá'u'lláh publicly declared His Mission as a Universal Manifestation for this age.
+Today, the Shrine of the Báb is the focal point of the Bahá'í World Centre and its world-famous gardens. - 8 Ridván commemorates the 21st day of April 1863 when Bahá'u'lláh publicly declared His Mission as a Universal Manifestation for this age.
 The event took place in a garden called Ridván.
 It was located just beyond the northern city limits of Baghdad.
 Ridván Messages were sent by the Guardian to the Bahá'ís of the World.
 Today, such annual messages originate with the Universal House of Justice. - Not until 1948 did Canada form its own National Spiritual Assembly. - The National Spiritual Assembly is the Bahá'í governing body of a country.
 It is elected annually by regional delegates.

-9 Prior to World War II, isolated Bahá'is were living in Vienna, Austria, in Budapest, Hungary, and in Sofia, Bulgaria.
+9 Prior to World War II, isolated Bahá'ís were living in Edinburgh, Glasgow, Vienna, Budapest, and in Sofia, Bulgaria.